Something BIG has arrived!

 CO-FOUNDER & TREASURER

-Mike has an extensive marketing and finance background working with several Fortune 100 corporations, including HSBC, Citizen’s Bank, and CVS, leading customer acquisition, engagement, and retention programs.
+Mike has an extensive marketing and finance background working with several Fortune 100 corporations, including HSBC, Citizen’s Bank, and CVS Health, leading customer acquisition, engagement, and retention programs.
 He is also a co-founder and former Treasurer of Special Kids Connect in Monterey County, CA. Mike is the dedicated father of Marcus, a non-speaking young man with profound Autism and an intellectual disability.
 Mike resides in Walpole, MA with his wife, Sabrina, their two daughters, Madeleine and Gabrielle, cats Riley & Charlie, and dogs Benny & Sandy.

 -